Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Here’s a Google map to the Cancun ADO station:

 The Valladolid ADO bus station is located conveniently right off the main square, making it easy to get to your hotel by foot.
-Taxis are also usually waiting in front of the bus station.
+Taxis are also usually waiting in front of the bus station in Valladolid, in case your hotel in Valladolid is too far to walk.

-Unfortunately, there is no direct Cancun Airport to Valladolid bus (as of the time of this writing).
-Instead, you’ll need to take an ADO bus or taxi into Cancun town and then switch to take the bus.
+Note there is no direct bus from Cancun Airport to Valladolid.
+To take a bus to Valladolid, you’ll need to take an ADO bus or taxi into Cancun town and then switch to take the bus to Valladolid from there.
+If coming from the airport, the train is a much better bet.

 Coming from Cancun airport to Valladolid and don’t want to deal with the hassle of driving yourself or cramming into a bus?
-A private transfer is an easy and safe way to make the journey – especially in times of covid!
+A private transfer will be costly but may make sense for a few of you, particularly if you’re a luxury traveler or are splitting the cost among a large group.

 Sometimes you just want someone else to take care of all the details right?